MiloszSkobejko/car-rental-system/README.md

 rental history, reservations, and employee data.
 This repository provides a structured and efficient solution for building a car rental application.

+## Intruduction
+This was a project for database subject at my college.
+It is a SQL database with examples of SQL queries.
+This databse contains tables for car rental system.
+Customers can reservate and rent cars.
+I also included ERD diagram in the files

+## Status
+Repository is all finished and won't be further developed.

 ## SQL Queries
 #### I've prepared some quereies to check if database is functioning correctly: